mozilla-services/iprepd-nginx/README.md

 --
 --  Optional parameters:
---    url - The base URL to iprepd (defaults to "http://localhost:8080/") --    cache_ttl - The iprepd response cache ttl in seconds (defaults to 30) --    timeout - The timeout for making requests to iprepd in milliseconds (defaults to 10) --    cache_errors - Enables (1) or disables (0) caching errors.
+--    url - The base URL to iprepd (defaults to "http://localhost:8080/") --    timeout - The timeout for making requests to iprepd in milliseconds (defaults to 10) --    cache_ttl - The iprepd response cache ttl in seconds (defaults to 30) --    cache_buffer_count - Max number of entries allowed in the cache. (defaults to 200) --    cache_errors - Enables (1) or disables (0) caching errors.
 Caching errors is a good --                   idea in production, as it can reduce the average additional latency --                   caused by this module if anything goes wrong with the underlying